 Multiple sclerosis (MS) is a progressive condition.
 Some people are initially diagnosed with a purely progressive form of the disease, but regardless of which form of MS a person is diagnosed with, progression is there from the start and can have an impact on the independence of those with MS as well as their loved ones.

-This year’s theme is ‘Embrace Your Community’, encouraging people living with MS to share the areas of their life that are impacted by the worsening of the disease, some of which can often be overlooked.
+For those living with MS, there can often be symptoms that can have a tremendous impact on everyday activities due to worsening of the disease, which may not always be obvious to those around them.
 Conversations around this with loved ones and healthcare professionals may feel overwhelming, but speaking out about symptoms may help people with MS to continue to engage fully in life.